drogue-iot/blog.drogue.io/content/2022-06-22-firmware-updates-part-2/index.md

 As mentioned earlier, some of the implementations for the `embedded-update` traits are still located in `drogue-device`.
 Once `embedded-nal-async` stabilizes, we'd like to move these implementations to `embedded-update`.
 There are also other update services that would be interesting to integrate with, and implementing one for `Eclipse Hawkbit` is high on the todo list.

 If you are building your own service or are using existing services that you would like to see supported in `embedded-update`, reach out to us in the chat or on GitHub!
 Likewise, if you have devices that do not work with the current `embedded-storage` and `embassy-boot` based device, we are more than happy to extend the capabilites in `embedded-update`.

+In the next and final article in the series, we'll look at how you can manage firmware and automatically deploy them to devices using Drogue Cloud.